-All that to say, I know nothing about how actually to go 4×4-ing – so if you’re like me, just make sure you’re driving with someone who does.
+All that to say, I know nothing about the 4WD tracks in the Blue Mountains or how actually to go 4×4-ing – so if you’re like me, just make sure you’re driving with someone who does.
 It’s definitely not the sort of adventure where you can just rent a car and drive off-road without any experience or preparation.

 Map via OzOffRoad.

-Driving through this maze of dirt tracks, it felt like we had entered another world.
+Driving through this maze of Blue Mountains 4WD tracks, it felt like we had entered another world.
 We’d pass by small groups of other 4×4 vehicles hanging out in a random clearing, with people packing down their campsite from the previous night.
 We’d get overtaken by bikers racing to tackle the next hill or bump in the road.

 Actually, you know what?
 It kinda felt like we were in a video game, what with the trenches to negotiate, vertical hills to climb up, forks in the road to debate between.
 I was very happy to be in the backseat for this one with someone else in control.